FRITZ SCHWARTZ SERIALS EDUCATION SCHOLARSHIP

 - At the time the scholarship is awarded, the applicant must be entering an ALA-accredited graduate library program (or Mexican equivalent) or must have completed no more than twelve hours of academic requirements towards the graduate degree at the time of application.

-- A copy of the applicant's current Library/Information Science Graduate transcript or proof of admission if enrollment begins in Fall 2014.
+- Copy of the applicant's current Library/Information Science Graduate transcript or proof of admission if enrollment begins in Fall 2019.
 This item may be sent in paper form if necessary.
 (Note: A sealed, official transcript will be required from the winner before the awarding of the scholarship funds can occur.
 If the winner has yet to complete any Library/Information Science Graduate coursework at the time that scholarship funds are awarded, a sealed, official transcript may be requested after the first semester of coursework has been completed.)

 Chair, NASIG Awards & Recognition Committee